nipy/nipy/doc/devel/code_discussions/coordmap_notes.rst

 ('i','j','k').
 There is at least one use case, slice timing, a key step in the fMRI pipeline, where we need to know which spatial axis is slice.
-One solution would be to just add an attribute to AffineImage called "slice_axis" but then, as Gael says, the possibilites for axis names are infinite, what if we want an attribute for "group_axis"?
+One solution would be to just add an attribute to AffineImage called "slice_axis" but then, as Gael says, the possibilities for axis names are infinite, what if we want an attribute for "group_axis"?
 AffineTransform provides an easy way to specify an axis as "slice":